Saubers/Saubers/README.md

-- 🔭 I’m currently working in a mobile app with OpenDev Pro.
+- 🔭 I’m currently working in a big project with The Flock.

 - :hammer: Experience: I’ve made a web page about Pokemon, a car shop groupal project, and a mobile app.

 - 🌱 I’m currently learning more about React Native.

-- ⚡ About me: I’ve started learning how to program about 2 years ago, and i discovered my passion in coding.
+- ⚡ About me: I’ve started learning how to program about 4 years ago, and i discovered my passion in coding.
 As i wrote before, i keep learning new things and trying to get new experiences to get better in this world.

 <h2> You can reach me in: </h2>